 Syria: Photograph Your Curiosity

-Have you ever had one of those telephone calls where the conversation is so unexpected you keep looking at the phone to make sure at least the phone is real?
-Last summer I had one of those when Valentine Judge, the Marketing Director for the Chicago Cultural Center, called and said she had an opportunity for me that I would be thanking her for the rest of my life.
-An invitation to exhibit, teach and lecture on photography in both Aleppo and Damascus in Syria.
-She said that the State Department would provide my travel and program expenses, there would be a stipend for me and that the people in Syria were the most welcoming people she had ever met.
+Have you ever had one of those telephone calls where the conversation is so unexpected you keep looking at the phone to make sure the phone is real?
+Last summer, I had one of those when Valentine Judge, Marketing Director for the Chicago Cultural Center, called and said she had an opportunity for me of which I would be thanking her for the rest of my life: an invitation to exhibit, teach and lecture on photography in both Aleppo and Damascus, Syria.
+She explained that the US State Department would provide travel and program expenses, there would be a stipend for me and that the people in Syria were the most welcoming people she had ever met.
 This seemed too good to be true and a huge honor.
-Then it gets interesting, what I exhibited, taught and lectured on was up to me, a huge responsibility.
-Vast unknowns loomed before me.
-Reassurance from Ms. Judge was a sound voice.
-She had been, before and knew of the experience I was in for.
-In fact, pieces from the CITY2000 (Chicago in the Year 2000) had already been on exhibition in Damascus, on September 11, 2001.
+Then it gets even more interesting.
+What I cared to exhibit, teach and lecture on was entirely up to me — a huge responsibility.
+Vast unknowns loomed.
+Reassurance from Ms. Judge served as a sound voice.
+She had visited before with some works from CITY2000 (Chicago in the Year 2000) and knew of the experience I was in for.
+Regardless of her trip’s itinerary happening during September 11, 2001 (AKA 911), Ms. Judge had only warm words for all that she experienced while there.

-These two bodies of work were in effort to talk about our identity through things we take with us when leaving home.
-This seemed to be a good choice as a teaching tool.
-Since, through these works the Syrian Embassy folks and I were able to create a dialogue about the similarities and differences o f Syrian and American students and Women.
+These two bodies of work were in effort to talk about our identity through things we bring with us when leaving home.
+These choices alsoo worked well as teaching tools.
+Through these photographs the Syrian Embassy folks and I were able to create a dialogue about the similarities and differences amongst Syrian and American students and women.
+Some believe we must go far and wide to create good pictures.
+What I wanted was to create a sense of community that is always available right at our fingertips.

-When I thought about the lecture topic, I knew the talk would be translated into Arabic.
-Never having been translated before I wanted to feel comfortable with familiar material.
-I learned that my audience would be diverse, so I needed to make it interesting to professionals, students and culture seekers alike.
+In thinking through the lecture topic, I knew my words would be translated into Arabic.
+Never having been translated before I wanted to feel comfortable with familiar material while providing clear concepts.
+I learned that my audience would be diverse, so I needed to make it interesting to professionals, students, a range of religious affiliations and culture seekers alike.
 We have incredible photographers here in the Midwest.
 Many of them influence my work.
-People in Syria do not have nearly as much access to other photographic artists, magazines, books, exhibitions or the Internet as we Americans do.
-But they do have each other, poetic brilliance at its core.
-I wanted to create a sense of community that is available directly in one's own area (backyard?).
-The audience actively listened and looked closely at the slide presentation.
-They asked many questions about this photographers' intensions, which seemed to set a tone of intrigue and unity for my workshops.
+People in Syria do not have nearly such access to photographic influences, artists, magazines, books, exhibitions or the Internet as we Americans do.
+But they do have each other with poetic brilliance at their core.
+The audience were active listeners who provoked me with many questions about my intensions.
+This was not offensive, but merely set a tone of intrigue and unity for my workshops.
 What may be important to keep in mind is the fact that women were rarely seen in this type of leadership role as the expert.

 To my delight, the students were already technically accomplished.
-They simply had never been critiqued constructively.
-All I really taught was that what they already have inside them was a good idea.
-With added formality to the craft of photography, quality composition of the frame was easily accomplished once responsibility to all four edges was established.
-The students made wonderful work.
-The biggest challenge was to choose only one photograph from each student to exhibit alongside my work at The American Cultural Center.
-Three news journalists to include CNN, embassy officials, nearly all of the students and some of their families showed up for the opening.
+They simply had never been critiqued constructively before.
+All I really taught was — what they had inside of them — was already a good idea.
+Touching slightly deeper on formalities of the craft of photography, the students’ quality of composition quickly soared once they owned their responsibility to all four edges of the frame.
+Wonderful work was made.
+My biggest challenge was having to choose only one photograph from each student to exhibit alongside my work at The American Cultural Center.
+In attendance for the opening were three news journalists to include CNN, embassy officials, nearly all of the students and some of their families.
 The pride the students showed, as each described their work and process out loud to the Syrian Minister of Culture, was overwhelmingly beautiful.

-The number one English word I heard while traveling there was ‘Welcome’.
-In Syria I was warmly welcomed as a photographer exhibiting, teaching and lecturing.
+Welcome was the number one English word I heard during my travels In Syria I was warmly welcomed as a female photographer exhibiting, teaching and lecturing.
 I was welcomed as a woman and as an American.
 Ms. Judge was right.
-I will be grateful to her for this experience the rest o f my life.
+I will be grateful to her for this experience for the rest of my life.

 For reference: https://genius.com/Wisawa-szymborska-travel-elegy-annotated, https://www.youtube.com/watch?v=VtqRVBV6txA, https://www.goodreads.com/book/show/207781.The_Art_Spirit